polymathuniversata/nimo/docs/user_guide.md

 ## Introduction

 Nimo is a decentralized platform that allows African youth to create verifiable digital identities and earn reputation tokens for their real-world contributions.
-Built on Ethereum with MeTTa-powered autonomous agents, Nimo provides a permanent, tamper-proof record of your achievements and contributions.
+Built on **Cardano blockchain** with MeTTa-powered autonomous agents, Nimo provides a permanent, tamper-proof record of your achievements and contributions.

 ### What Makes Nimo Unique

-- 🏗️ **NFT Identity**: Your identity is a unique, transferable NFT on the blockchain
+- 🏗️ **Native Token Identity**: Your identity is represented by native Cardano tokens
 - 🤖 **AI Verification**: MeTTa autonomous agents intelligently verify contributions
-- 💰 **Token Economy**: Earn tradeable ERC20 tokens for verified contributions
+- 💰 **ADA & NIMO Tokens**: Earn ADA rewards and NIMO reputation tokens
 - 🌍 **Global Access**: Use your identity across platforms and opportunities worldwide
-- 🔒 **Permanent Record**: Immutable blockchain storage ensures your reputation is never lost
+- 🔒 **Permanent Record**: Immutable Cardano blockchain storage ensures your reputation is never lost
+- 🌱 **Sustainable**: Proof-of-Stake blockchain with minimal environmental impact

 ## Getting Started

 ### Creating Your Identity

 **Prerequisites:**
-- Ethereum wallet (MetaMask recommended)
+- Cardano wallet (Yoroi, Daedalus, or Eternl recommended)
-- Small amount of ETH for gas fees
+- Small amount of ADA for transaction fees
 - Access to the Nimo platform

 **Step-by-step process:**